robertrypula/AudioNetwork/README.md

 >If at any point you will see `FATAL_ERROR` state you need to click on `RESET` button and start all points again.

 >AudioNetwork needs raw microphone output without any filter applied.
 You can verify that by opening `Sound` settings
->in your system.
+>in your operating system.
 When you enter your microphone properties you might need to un-check all filters.
-The worst scenario
+The worst
->is when your microphone has some hardware filter that you can't disable.
-In this case you need to throw it away and
+>scenario is when your microphone has some hardware filter that you can't disable.
+In this case you need to throw it
->buy a new one ;)
+>away and buy a new one ;)

 ## How can I play with it on my local machine?